sustainable energy lecture

 on their environmental sustainability degree programme and contributed

-to their carbon management MSc, and is a speaker ideally qualified to
+to their carbon management MSc, and so am a speaker ideally qualified to

 talk on this subject.